utfpr-cp-software-architecture/2019-2/README.md

 ### week-04B
 This project uses the Template Method to reduce code repetition on DAO classes and to keep the persistence layer closed to change, but open to extension.

+### week-05
+This project features the use of the Template Method design pattern applied to 3 DAO classes of Siacoes system.